 Karma-Kat Walking Vest & Why Leash Train Cats

 So I took a look around when Karma came to stay.
-Although Seren only rarely went outside on walks and never without her harness and leash, I suspect Karma may be more interested in an occasional ramble.
+Although Seren only rarely went outside on walks and never without her harness and leash, Karma gets more and more interested in an occasional ramble.
 Why do this?
 Well, for a couple of reasons.

-First, I want Karma to be comfy wearing the equipment–and it actually seems to calm him down somewhat so that’s a plus!
+First, I want Karma to be comfy wearing the equipment—and it actually seems to calm him down somewhat, so that’s a plus!
 Also, wearing a harness gives me added grab-icity (something to hang on to) if he decides to wriggle around.
-I’ve found this to be very helpful with Seren during vet visits as she’s not a very happy patient.
+I found this to be very helpful with Seren during vet visits, as she was never a happy patient.

 Finally, because of the way Karma came to us—wandering up onto the back patio—there’s a chance he got away from someone.
 Yes, he’s now microchipped just in case that ever happens again.
 But ultimately, I want Karma to be very familiar with the immediate area surrounding our house, so he knows and can recognize HOME.

-For Karma I chose a small dog harness that also works well for cats.
-Puppia comes in a variety of colors and sizes and there are many other options that may also work well for your cat.
+For Karma, I chose a small dog harness that also works well for cats.
+Pupia comes in a variety of colors and sizes and there are many other options that may also work well for your cat.
 You can check it out here:

 How to Leash Train Cats, Step-By-Step

 Make It Part of the Furniture.
 Leave the halter and leash on the floor for your kitty to find.

 Smell It Up.
 Make the halter smell like him by petting him with it, so it’s less frightening.
 Remember, cats communicate with smell, so if it has a familiar scent, the cat will be more accepting of the halter.
 If he really likes catnip, spike it with this cat-friendly herb.